Zimbabwe orders Vatican’s envoy to explain criticism by bishops

 Up to 20 people suspected of organising anti-government protests on July 31st have been accused by prosecutors of inciting public violence, including high-profile Zimbabwean journalist Hopewell Chino’no, whose work led to former health minister Moyo’s arrest.

 Mr Chino’no, who was arrested and charged in mid-July, has so far been denied bail by the courts.
-His lawyer, Beatrice Mtetwa, has also been barred from representing him by the magistrate overseeing the case for “scandalising the court”.
+His lawyer, Beatrice Mtetwa, has been barred from representing him by the magistrate overseeing the case because she allegedly ran Facebook pages that undermined the country’s justice system.
+She has denied any knowledge of the pages.

-Ms Mtetwa had said on social media platforms that her client’s arrest was in fact an attempted abduction by state security agents.

 The local church leaders’ appraisal of Zimbabwe’s situation has been criticised by Mr Mnangagwa’s administration, which has called their letter an “insult” to his presidency.
 The government now wants to know if the Vatican endorses the bishops’ point of view.